Chairperson of the National Assembly (Nepal)

-The Chairperson of the National Assembly in Nepal is the presiding officer in the Nepal's upper house of parliament, the National Assembly.
+The chairperson of the National Assembly in Nepal is the presiding officer of the upper house of the Federal Parliament of Nepal, the National Assembly.
 The position of Chairperson holds significant importance in the legislative process, presiding over the proceedings, maintaining order, and ensuring fair debate and discussion.
-The current speaker is Narayan Prasad Dahal since 12 March 2024.
+The current chairperson is Narayan Prasad Dahal since 12 March 2024.

 Qualification

-The qualifications for being a member of National Assembly are laid out in Article 87 of the constitution and the National Assembly Member Election Act, 2017:
+The qualifications for being a member of National Assembly are laid out in Article 87 of the constitution and the National Assembly (Rastriya Sabha) Member Election Act, 2017: